mm80843/T3.5/docs/Benef/PBN__Benef_1311.md

 # __Early symptom recognition and referral__

-## Name of the Benefit

-Chat bots and phone-based software for self-monitoring and medical treatment referral

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduced hospital consultations and better resource allocation](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1481.md)